10 Surprising Uses for Polycarbonate Sheets in Modern Architecture - ExcelitePlas

 Thanks to its flexibility and strength, polycarbonate is ideal for curved skylight designs.
 These sleek, arching forms invite natural light into spaces without sacrificing insulation or weather resistance.
 They're particularly popular in pool houses, sunrooms, and atriums.

-Canopies and Pergolas: Polycarbonate clear sheets or tinted Grey sheet are often used to create stylish canopies and water proof pergolas that provide shade while allowing light to pass through.
+Polycarbonate clear sheets or tinted grey sheets are often used to create stylish canopies and waterproof pergolas that provide shade while allowing light to pass through.

 Modern parking facilities are moving beyond dark, enclosed concrete designs.
 By using polycarbonate sheets for cladding or roofing, these structures can now incorporate natural daylighting, reducing the need for artificial lighting during the day.
 This not only enhances visibility and safety but also improves energy efficiency — all while maintaining durability and weather resistance.
 It's a smart upgrade in both functionality and sustainable design.